marius10p/NeuralDataScienceCSHL2019/PythonTutorials.md

-### Installation and package management
+### Installation

 To get started with python, install Anaconda [python](https://www.anaconda.com/distribution/).
 This will come with many useful libraries for data analysis.
-Now if you're in Windows, open up an "Anaconda prompt", or if you're in Linux you'll want to make sure that your `~/.bashrc` profile points to Anaconda python, not the built in python (so when you open a terminal you're all set).
+Now if you're in **Windows**, open up an "Anaconda prompt" and you're good to go.

+If you're in **Linux** you'll want to make sure that your `~/.bashrc` profile points to Anaconda python, not the built in python (so when you open a terminal you're all set).
 Add the following lines to your `~/.bashrc` file if it's not there already (where `<user>` is your username):
 ~~~
 export PATH="/home/<user>/anaconda3/bin:$PATH"
 conda activate
 ~~~

+If you're in **Mac**, here are detailed [instructions](https://www.datacamp.com/community/tutorials/installing-anaconda-mac-os-x).
+It should work out of the box in a terminal, but if not you may need to modify your `.bash_profile` like in Linux.

+### Packages and environments

 Anaconda has a package manager [**conda**](https://conda.io/en/latest/) that you can use to install packages.
-Here is a good [tutorial](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).
-I will give the minimal information for use.
+Here is a good [tutorial](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) if you want more info.
 To install a package say
 ~~~
 conda install numpy
 ~~~